Basic Ali

-Basic Ali is a Bangladeshi comic strip written and illustrated by Shahrier Khan, first published on November 26, 2006, on The Daily Prothom Alo.
-It has been adapted into a TV series on Channel I and renewed for a third season in February 2018.
+Basic Ali is a Bangladeshi comic strip written and illustrated by Sharier Khan, first published on November 26, 2006, in Prothom Alo.
+It has been adapted into a TV series on Channel i and renewed for a third season in February 2018.

 History

-Basic Ali was launched on 26 November 2006 as a strip on the Prothom Alo in the editorial page.
+Basic Ali was launched on 26 November 2006 as a strip in Prothom Alo on the editorial page.

 Story

-The story is surrendered around Ali family.
+The story is Centered around the Ali family.
 Basic Ali is the oldest son of the family.
-His father is Talib Ali, a prominent loan defaulter, owner of Ali Group of Industries, and his mother is a housewife named Molly Ali.
-His little sister is Necher who is a medical student and his little brother named Magic is a school student.
-Outside the family, Basic's close friend, Hillol, and Basic's press office colleague Riya Haque, are also frequently turned around.
+His father is Talib Ali, a prominent loan defaulter, owner of Ali Group of Industries, and his mother is a housewife named Molly Ali whose sometimes called by as "Madest".
+His little sister is Nature Ali who is a medical student and his little brother named Magic is a school student.
+Outside the family, Basic's close friend, Hillol, and Basic's press office colleague and love interest Riya Haque, are also frequently turned around.

 Media

 Television

 Casting for a TV show based on Basic Ali started in 2017 and it was the first comic character in Bangladesh to be adapted on the screen.
 After the end of season one it was renewed for season two.